Skip to content

 Why is Onboarding Hospitality Employees Important?

 The hospitality industry’s high employee turnover rate makes the onboarding process even more integral for successfully integrating and retaining new employees.
-Evidence suggests that participating in a structured onboarding programme, where the new starter has a positive onboarding experience, can make employees 69% more likely to stay in an organisation for three years or more.
-A poor onboarding program, on the other hand, results in lower productivity, disengaged employees, and increased turnover.
+According to research by the Society for Human Resource Management (SHRM), employees who have a positive onboarding experience are 69% more likely to stay with a company for three years.
+Furthermore, a 2026 UK survey found that 32% of hospitality workers have left a job specifically due to a poor onboarding experience.
+A poor onboarding programme, on the other hand, results in lower productivity, disengaged employees, and increased turnover.

 What are the Benefits of Employee Onboarding?